Heliodex/FA-Software-Development/WBP/src/pages/club/affiliations.md

 ### St Kilda Heritage Centre

-Collaborative exhibitions and events celebrating the island’s past, including the historical role of shinty in island life.
+Collaborative exhibitions and events celebrating the island's past, including the historical role of shinty in island life.
 </div>

 ## Educational Ties